a-farsi/merise-and-postgres-queries/readme.md

 Figure 7: Details of table Anime
 </p>

-To insert data from a file, create first a file named insert-data.sql, whithin the our container, that contains all insertions code above, then run the following command
+To insert data from a file, create first a file named _insert-data.sql_, whithin our container, containing all the insertion code above, and then run the following command
 ```
 \i /path/to/insert_anime.sql
 ```